 Love and Honor is a true story that follows young soldier Dalton Joiner and his friend Michael ‘Mickey’ Wright, who go AWOL from the Army after Dalton gets a letter from his girlfriend making his entire world come to a halt.

 The Hippy Generation.
 A fresh take on a war movie; without the war in it.
 There’s no blood or guts as the story more delves into the lives of the ones closest to the veterans that get affected by the war.
-Set in 1969 it’s even more about peace and love, being in the prime of the era where hippies reined.
+Set in 1969 it’s even more about peace and love, being in the prime of the era where hippies reigned.

 Bang, Bang, Fizzle.
-Low budget films can’t have too high of an expectation, this one holds up with the quality of story but for a film that only earned $16,769 in the box office, the post-production lacked unsurprisingly.
+Low budget films can’t have too high of an expectation, this one holds up with the quality of the story but for a film that only earned $16,769 in the box office, the post-production lacked unsurprisingly.
 A lot of the color grading was off, making a lot of the film look green and there were some missed sound effects that could’ve been used to heighten the intense scenes.

 Hemsworth-it.
 I, like a fair chunk of the female population, love any movie with a Hemsworth in it.
 The gorgeous smile and blue eyes make any girl swoon – and it makes it even better when there’s good acting.
 Liam Hemsworth really fills the shoes of ‘player’ Mickey Wright, he plays a crude young soldier who just wants to drink, get high and have sex and he plays the part really well.
-Along side fellow Australian actor Teresa Palmer, they bring a quality to their characters and really help progress the movie.
+Along with side fellow Australian actor Teresa Palmer, they bring quality to their characters and really help progress the movie.